priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Cloud/AWS/AWS_INTERVIEW_QUESTIONS_COMPLETE_240.md

 ---

-This comprehensive collection of 320 AWS interview questions covers all aspects of data engineering on AWS, from basic concepts to advanced enterprise architectural patterns, providing both theoretical understanding and practical implementation knowledge.
-The questions progress from fundamental concepts to complex enterprise scenarios, ensuring thorough preparation for data engineering interviews at any level.
+This comprehensive collection of 240 AWS interview questions covers all aspects of data engineering on AWS, from basic concepts to advanced architectural patterns, providing both theoretical understanding and practical implementation knowledge.
+The questions progress from fundamental concepts to complex scenarios, ensuring thorough preparation for data engineering interviews at any level.

+**Future Expansion**: Questions 241-320 are planned for future releases, covering expert-level and enterprise architecture topics.
 ### 256-300.
 Additional AWS Questions

 **256. Advanced serverless data architectures**